 You should now see a new section labeled “Yoast SEO”.
-Below that you should also see three icons displayed vertically on the left-hand side.
+Below that you should also see two side-by-side tabs labeled “SEO” and “Social”.

-3 – Click the Edit snippet button and type your custom snippet into the “Meta description” box.
-The snippet you enter here will be displayed below the title when someone sees your linked post on Facebook or in the Google search results.
+3 – Click the Edit snippet button and type your custom snippet into the “Meta description” box (the snippet you enter here will be displayed below the title when someone sees your linked post in the Google search results).

 That’s all there is to it.
 Your post has now been written and you have added your own custom snippet that will be displayed along with the title on Google and Facebook.

 If everything looks good and ready to go, you can now click the Publish button to make the new post go live on your blog.

 After Google crawls the new post and places it in their search index, searchers will see your custom snippet displayed below the title in the Google SERPS.

 Likewise, when you post the link to the new blog post on Facebook the custom snippet will show up on there also.

 And by the way, you can also go back and edit your old posts to add your own custom snippets to them as well.
 The next time Googlebot crawls your blog it will update the changed snippets in their index.

 Bonus tip #1: This post explains how to keep hackers from taking over your blog by installing ‘Two-Factor Authentication’ on your Login page.